nash-io/ramp-widget-sdk/README.md

 #### Embed

-Your page must contain an HTML element with the following data attribute: `data-nash-fiat-ramp-widget`:
+Unless you're using `modal: true`, your page must contain an HTML element with the following data attribute: `data-nash-fiat-ramp-widget`:

 ```html
 <div data-nash-fiat-ramp-widget />